List of Beavis and Butt-Head characters: Beavis and Butt-Head

 Beavis and Butt-Head are the titular characters and protagonists of the show.
-The two are portrayed as scrawny, dimwitted teenage fans of heavy metal music with little regard to anything outside themselves, eternally driven by their desire to "score".
+The two are portrayed as scrawny, dimwitted teenaged delinquents who are fans of heavy metal music with little regard to anything outside themselves, eternally driven by their desire to "score".
 The two live in an empty house with a couch and a television set located in the fictional Highland, Texas, attend Highland High, and work at the fast food chain Burger World.
 Their age is never specified, but creator Mike Judge said they're "probably" 15.

-The 2022 revival of the show introduces the duo's parallel universe counterparts who are middle-aged, called "Old Beavis and Butt-Head"; they're unemployed and live in a motel-style apartment.
+The 2022 revival of the show introduces the duo's parallel universe counterparts who are middle-aged, called "Old Beavis and Butt-Head"; they are unemployed and live in a motel-style apartment.

 Beavis

 Beavis (/biːvɪs/) is one of two protagonists from the series.
 He is voiced by the show's creator, Mike Judge.
 In the movie Beavis and Butt-Head Do the Universe, Beavis' mother is referred to as "Shirley Beavis", implying that Beavis is actually the character's last name.
 His father is a former Mötley Crüe roadie.
 Beavis has blond hair which he wears in an oversized pompadour style, a pronounced underbite, and an obsessive stare.
 He speaks in a hoarse voice frequently punctuated by his trademark snicker ("Heh heh").
 He is nearly always seen in profile, rather than looking directly at the camera.
 He is usually seen wearing a Metallica T-shirt, though in merchandising appearances his shirt displays the slogan "Death Rock" to avoid licensing issues.
 In the episode "Give Blood", he wears a Slayer shirt, while in the Christmas special "It's a Miserable Life" Beavis is seen wearing a Winger shirt during the alternate reality section of the episode.
 In the 2022 revival, Beavis' older self wears glasses, a dark gray T-shirt and jeans.

 He is slightly shorter than his best friend, Butt-Head, although he appears taller from a distance due to his hairstyle.
-Beavis works with Butt-Head as a fry cook at the (fictional) fast-food restaurant Burger World and once defiantly revealed that he is a fan of the rock band Bon Jovi to Butt-Head, who dislikes the band and its lead singer, Jon Bon Jovi.
+Beavis works with Butt-Head as a fry cook at the fast-food restaurant Burger World and once defiantly revealed that he is a fan of the rock band Bon Jovi to Butt-Head, who dislikes the band and its lead singer, Jon Bon Jovi.

 Beavis's name was inspired by a friend of Judge's from his college days named Bobby Beavis, and his look and laugh was inspired by a school friend who looked similar but was in reality nothing like Beavis.